Bungo Stray Dogs: Development

-Author Shūsaku Endō was a major influence to Asagiri in order to use writers as fighters in the manga.
+Author Shūsaku Endō (pictured in 1954) was a major influence to Asagiri in order to use writers as fighters in the manga.

 After quitting his job as a salaryman, Kafka Asagiri became popular through his video "Yukkuri Youmu and the Really Scary Cthulhu Mythos" released on Nico Nico Douga.
 The first episode was viewed about 1 million times, much to Asagiri's surprise.
 Four months after he uploaded the video, Asagiri was approached by the editor-in-chief of Monthly Shonen Ace to bring in three projects in two weeks.
 The Editorial department has also contacted him.

 The manga originated from Asagiri's idea to gather multiple famous late authors and poets and draw them as young adults and teenagers with supernatural powers.
 He was inspired by Shūsaku Endō's story Ryūgaku.
 In particular, Osamu Dazai was used as a major character after reading his book No Longer Human; in the story, Dazai expresses his embarrassment involving his entire life which the author found relatable.
 Impressed with this work, Asagiri decided to make his own take on Osamu Dazai stand out among the readers.
 After Dazai, the next writer chosen to make a character that often accompanied Dazai was Atsushi Nakajima, the main character.
 However, he instead needed a third character who acts as an equal to Dazai.
 This led to the creation of Kunikida.
 Although Kunikida was hard to come up with, Asagiri did not have writer's block in general as he claims that writing backgrounds takes him between two or four days.
 He calls this process "mysterious".
 Kadokawa Shoten approached Asagiri with writing more content for the characters, which led to the production of light novels where the writer decided to explore Dazai's past.

+The white tiger from Nakajima's story is something artist Sango Harukawa always wanted to draw.
+As the manga was starting, Asagiri wrote about four lines of character settings and send it to Harukawa via email.
+Then, pointing to Atsushi Nakajima's setting drawing, a setting drawing like this comes up.
+Asagiri purposely decided to make the main character a person with no personality.
+That way, it would be easier to connect with the unique characters around the reader.
+In terms of roles, if Atsushi is the hero, Dazai is the sage.
+Like the role of Merlin to King Arthur.
+His design is also meant to heavily contrast Ryunosuke Akutagawa.